psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

     output = /home/user_bob/Wicked_Analysis/log/subj1.out$(Process)
     Queue

-Many users will depend upon non-free toolboxes, and OvGU does not have nearly as many toolbox licenses as it does Matlab licenses.
-Licenses are per user per machine (10 jobs from the same user on 10 different machines will use 10 licenses.
-But 10 jobs from the same user on 1 machine will use 1 license).
+Many users use non-free toolboxes, and OvGU does not have nearly as many toolbox licenses as it does Matlab licenses.
+Licenses are per user per machine (10 jobs from 1 user on 10 machines = 10 licenses; 10 jobs from 1 user on 1 machine = 1 license; 10 jobs from 10 users on 1 machine = 10 licenses).

 You can check the current license usage by running::